mdn/content/files/en-us/web/css/scroll-timeline/index.md

     The block axis is the direction perpendicular to the flow of text within a line.
     For horizontal writing modes like standard English this is the same as `vertical`, while for vertical writing modes it is the same as `horizontal`.
 - `inline`
-  - : Scrollbar the inline axis of the scroll container.
+  - : Scrollbar in the inline axis of the scroll container.
     The inline axis is the direction parallel to the flow of text in a line.
     For horizontal writing modes this is the same as `horizontal`, while for vertical writing modes this is the same as `vertical`.
 - `vertical`